elisaliv/clone-to-azure/README.md

 # clone_to_azure
-Bash scripts for importing github and gitlab repos to azure.
+Bash scripts used for importing github and gitlab repos to azure.

 # TODO
 * Delete all txt files at the end